TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 _Establish any service level agreements or other requirements related to Priority_

-### Determine Attack Technique
+#### Determine Attack Technique
-Attack Techniques define the primary paths or methods used by the adversary to cause the incident to occur.
-This information is used to provide metrics and identify trends in the prevalence of attack techniques.
-By understanding the most prevalent attack techniques, tactical and strategic plans can be developed to improve defensive and detective posturing.

-Use the MITRE ATT&CK Framework to determine the appropriate attack techniques tied to the incident and record the information in the ticket and tracker.
+Reference the MITRE ATT&CK Framework to determine which attack techniques may be associated with activity observed and record the information in the ticket and tracker.

-### Develop Next Courses of Action
+#### Develop Next Courses of Action
 Identify a base plan including actions necessary to respond to the incident including containment, eradication, and recovery.

 The following list of consideration for determining appropriate courses of action includes may be used as a starting point: